H D - S E N S E I

 Audio:

 It's funny how things change as now we say that we only have a Dolby Digital 5.1 track that sounds very competent.
 Aside from one or two scenes, though, the 5.1 audio is fairly under-utilized - but sounds adequately separated once called upon.
 There are optional subtitles in English, Spanish or French.
+My Momitsu has identified it as being a region FREE disc playable on Blu-ray machines worldwide.

 Extras:

-Duplicated from the SD - we have an optional commentary which discusses the formation of plot details (John Gilroy - younger brother of the director Tony) and some production attributes (chosen color pallets etc...).
+Duplicated from the SD - we have an optional commentary which discusses the formation of plot details (John Gilroy - younger brother of the director Tony) and some production attributes (chosen color palettes etc...).
 There are a few gaps.
 I really appreciate the optional subtitles for the commentary - BFI have been doing it for a while.
 I think it's a great idea (especially if you have sleeping kids around).
-There are some additional scenes not used in the final cut - as a matter of fact, all the scenes with Jennifer Ehle as Clayton's girlfriend were removed (you can see her here).
+There are some additional scenes not used in the final cut - as a matter of fact, all the scenes with Jennifer Ehle as Clayton's girlfriend were removed (you can see her in this supplement).

 Menus